Basic knowledge about “Reverb"

 In the studio, reverb was only created through complex processes.
 Either you had to use a large room to get the necessary reflections, or you sent the signal into an echo chamber - a room with stone walls in which a loudspeaker was placed in a corner.

-By using one or more microphones at a considerable distance from the loudspeaker, the signal was recorded, including the resulting reverberation reflections.
+By using one or more microphones at a significant distance from the loudspeaker, the signal was recorded, including the resulting reverberation reflections.

 Even a plate reverb was not mobile at that time: an electronic converter transferred the signal to a metal plate, which was then made to vibrate.
 The electromagnetic signal was then converted by a pickup into an audio signal, which was then mixed with the original signal.

-The reverb coil, first used in Hammond organs and later integrated into the portable Fender Reverb Unit of 1961, provided a convenient solution.
-The way a reverb coil works is similar to that of a plate reverb:
+The reverb spiral, first used in Hammond organs and later integrated into the portable Fender Reverb Unit of 1961, provided a convenient solution.
+The way a reverb spiral works is similar to that of a plate reverb:

 The guitar signal is sent through a converter into the reverb coil, which is set into vibration by the attack signal.
 At the end of the reverb coil, the processed signal is tapped and mixed into the original sound.